COVID-19 Information & Updates

 If we identify a medication problem during our drug utilization review, we will work with you and your doctor to correct the problem.

-Indiana University Health Plans is a Medicare Advantage organization with a Medicare contract.
-Enrollment in an HMO or HMO POS plan from Indiana University Health Plans depends on the plan’s contract renewal with Medicare.
+Indiana University Health Plans is an HMO/HMO-POS with a Medicare contract.
+Enrollment in IU Health Plans Medicare depends on the plan’s contract renewal with Medicare.